OUR PROJECTS

 Youth Programme

-Registered with Dr Jane Goodall’s Roots & Shoots ‘Mission Possible’ programme and working in collaboration with The Corcovado Foundation, Costa Rica.
+Registered with Dr Jane Goodall’s Roots & Shoots ‘Mission Possible’ UK programme and working closely with UNEP Plant for the Planet, our youth programmes cater for ages 8+.

 Voices in Harmony